-Symbol Description Indicates the amount of stack space (in bytes) used for stack-based @SP variables.
-This does not include arguments.
-Constant for the current code location.
-For example: ld hl. @PC @PC loads the code address of the instruction. ld hl,@PC+3 loads the address after the instruction since it is a 3 byte instruction.
-Evaluates the offset from the frame reference point to the stack space reserved for the struct function returns.
-See Section 11.4.1.2 for @RETVAL more information on the frame reference point.
-Determines the next reference address of a variable plus its size. @LENGTH
+Symbol Description @SP Indicates the amount of stack space (in bytes) used for stack- based variables.
+This does not include arguments. @PC Constant for the current code location.
+For example: ld hl, @PC loads the code address of the instruction. ld hl,@PC+3 loads the address after the instruction since it is a 3 byte instruction. @RETVAL Evaluates the offset from the frame reference point to the stack space reserved for the struct function returns.
+See Section on page 158 for more information. @LENGTH Determines the next reference address of a variable plus its size.

-Table 11-2.
+Table 12-2.
 Special Assembly Language Symbols

-11.2.6 C Variables
+12.2.6 C Variables